Description

 embodiment, each system is independent, with the power and

-speed of each shaft depending on engine working condition and
+speed of each shaft depending on engine working condition

-monitors engine temperature, RPM, engine torque, fuel
+computer (not shown) which monitors engine temperature, RPM,

-consumption, injected water temperature, and injected water
+engine torque, fuel consumption, injected water temperature,

-parameters accordingly adjusts the injected water quantities,
+various engine physical parameters accordingly adjusts the

-temperatures and injected fuel quantities for best
+injected water quantities, temperatures and injected fuel

 In various other embodiments according to the present